danilo90lan/T1A3-School_manager-Terminal_application/README.md

 - Assigning a Unique ID: It assigns a unique ID to the student by calling Person.get_id().

 #### Methods - get_id(self)
-- Description: This getter method returns the unique ID of the student instance.
+- This getter method returns the unique ID of the student instance.

 #### Methods - print_info(self)
-- Description: This method returns a string containing both inherited and student-specific information, such as the course name.
+- This method returns a string containing both inherited and student-specific information, such as the course name.

 #### Methods - update_student(self)
-- Description: This method updates both inherited attributes (name, last name, address) and the course attribute based on user input.
+- This method updates both inherited attributes (name, last name, address) and the course attribute based on user input.

 ### 3. Teacher Class
 The Teacher class is a subclass of Person and includes additional attributes and methods specific to teachers.